Pack a sun hat, some loose-fitting clothes and a book of José Martí’s poems – and get ready to uncover the buoyant and sophisticated magic of Cuba.

-Pack a sunhat and a book of José Martí’s poems and get ready to uncover the buoyant, sophisticated, beautiful magic of Cuba.
-Fewer restrictions on private enterprise have led to an explosion of creativity, while the culture-dampening effects of globalization have yet to dilute the local charm.
+Fewer restrictions on private enterprise in recent years have led to an explosion of creativity, while the culture-dampening effects of globalization have yet to dilute the local charm.

 Isolated but eager to advance, the country is buzzing with ideas – here, a free-spirited, student-filled cafe; there, an avant-garde art factory where live music, exhibitions, DJ sessions and creative gastronomy collide with electrifying results.

-Here are the top activities that really embody Cuba’s essence and everything this country has to offer.
+Here are the top activities that encompass all this country has to offer – and embody Cuba’s essence.

 Stay in a private homestay, and you quickly uncover the nuances of everyday Cuban life.
-There are the rocking chairs on the porch, the bottle of rum on the dresser, the front room full of family heirlooms, the clip-clop of horses’ hooves in the street outside and the animated conversations over breakfast that always seem to end with the words “no es fácil” (it ain’t easy).
+Think rocking chairs on the porch, a bottle of rum on the dresser, a front room full of family heirlooms, the clip-clop of horses’ hooves in the street outside and the animated conversations over breakfast that always seem to end with the words “no es fácil” (it ain’t easy).

-Casas particulares in places like Havana and Viñales are positively palatial, while others remain refreshingly down-to-earth; all offer an uncensored view of Cuba that no hotel could ever replicate.
+Casas particulares in places like Havana and Viñales are positively palatial, while others remain refreshingly down-to-earth.
+All of them offer an uncensored view of Cuba that no hotel could ever replicate.

 Through war, austerity, rationing and hardship, Cubans have retained their infectious joie de vivre.
-Even during the darkest days of the Special Period, the feisty festivals never stopped – a testament to the country’s capacity to put politics aside and get on with the important business of living.
+Even during the darkest days of the Special Period (following the demise of Cuba’s ally and patron the USSR), the feisty festivals never stopped – a testament to the country’s capacity to put politics aside and get on with the important business of living.